-I’ll be the first to admit that I often am not, and have not been, a good friend.
+I’ll be the first to admit that I’m often not, and have not been, a good friend.
 My intentions are generally good.
-It’s the bipolar followthrough that is often a little off.
-Or a lot off.
+It’s the bipolar follow-through that is often lacking.

-When you are friends with a bipolar, you have to recognize that you really have two very different friendships.
+When you have a friend with bipolar, you must recognize you really have two very different friendships.

-One, the friend that wants to include you in every activity and talk to you twenty times a day.
+One, the friend who wants to include you in every activity and talk to you twenty times a day.

-Two, the friend you rarely hear from and will turn the other way if they see you in the grocery store.
+Two, the friend you rarely hear from who will turn and run away if they see you in the grocery store.

-I have bipolar friends, so I know this very well.
+I have bipolar friends, so I know this very well, from both sides of the fence.
 In fact, my best friends are bipolar.
 We seem to be drawn to each other.
+Go figure.

 And the phone kept ringing…

-Someone who is very special to me did not realize she was bipolar growing up.
+Someone very special to me did not realize she was bipolar while growing up.
 Her family had some inkling but were a little apprehensive about getting the help they knew she needed.
-It was only when things started to get really bad that action was finally taken.

 She was in stage one above.